What is Sin?

 They are right near where it describes what sin is.
 Does that help?
 If not then let’s take a short journey and see if we can locate it.
 Let’s start with the suffering of the messiah first.

 Although we get glimpses of a suffering messiah in the Psalms (22 etc) or in Isaiah (53 etc), these still do not spell out exactly what was going to occur.
 This is, of course, on purpose.
 God hid his message in the scriptures so that it could not be faked when the messiah finally did appear.
 The Old Testament is really a shadow of things to come and the New Testament is the realization of that shadow.
 The suffering, death, resurrection and return of Christ are all foreshadowed in the seven feasts of Israel.
 These feasts, which are detailed in Leviticus chapter 23, are probably the first place that Jesus showed the two travelers to Emmaus.
 Paul, who was a scholar, preached exclusively from the Hebrew Torah on his missionary trips as he explained that the message of the law was a prediction of the Messiah and his life.
-The seven feasts of YHWH is an exact account of what Jesus went through when the Jewish leadership hastily put him to death on the day of preparation of the Sabbath and when he rose three days later then returned in Judgement against his accusers 40 years later.
+The seven feasts of YHWH is an exact account of what Jesus went through when the Jewish leadership hastily put him to death on the day of preparation of the Sabbath and when he rose three days later, sent the Holy Spirit on Pentecost, then returned in Judgement against his accusers 40 years later.
 A couple of good resources for a study on this is a book by Ed Stevens called: Final Decade (gives a historical perspective of the time right before the second coming which occurred between 66-70 AD) which you can order at: www.preterist.org and a sermon series called Feasts of the LORD by David B. Curtis at www.bereanbiblechurch.org .
 This is how the life of Christ was hidden in the scripture which was perfectly fulfilled by the Messiah.
 This is the same way that sin is hidden in the scripture.
 Let’s see if we can’t find a simple and practical way to describe sin.

 I think the best place to show what sin is, is by taking a look at the Ten Commandments.